orubel/beapi-backend/README.md

             url: "jdbc:mysql://localhost/<yourdatabase>"
             dbCreate: update
 ```
 NOTE: Use the JDBC Driver and dialect for whatever database you want; this is merely an example for MySQL.
-To change the database, go into the 'build.gradle' file in 'root' and cediting it (http://docs.grails.org/latest/guide/conf.html#dataSource)
+To change the database, go into the 'build.gradle' file in 'root' and editing it (http://docs.grails.org/latest/guide/conf.html#dataSource)

 5. Create a self signed SSL key and store it in '/home/{your home dir}/.keys/keystore.jks' (https://www.sslshopper.com/article-how-to-create-a-self-signed-certificate-using-java-keytool.html)